araobp/sveltekit-ai-agent/README.md

-This project is currently under active development and is a work in progress.

 # Lightweight AI Agent framework for SvelteKit

 ## Overview

+This entire project was built without writing a single line of code, thanks to the Gemini CLI.

 This project is a Proof of Concept (PoC) for an AI agent application that utilizes a Large Language Model (LLM) via a REST API and is designed to run smoothly even on low-spec client PCs.